analia-mok/TutsHub/readme.md

 * Widgets can be found at `app/Widgets`
 * Widget images are stored in `public/images`

+## Provided Seeders and Corresponding Factories
+* `MyUsersSeeder` - Creates 50 random instances of the `TCG\Voyager\Models\User`
+* `UserFactory` - In addition to defining a new User instance, the factory will also write to a new `seeded_users.txt` file so that you may log in with any of the newly created users.
+This file should remain in the `.gitignore` file.

 ## Extra Commands

 `php artisan make:vwidget widget_name model_name` - A quick command for generating the voyager widget boilerplate.
 Not 100% perfect but does the job.
 You will have to manually add the widget to your voyager.config file